phayes/rsa-fdh/README.md

 ### Caveats

-1. The signatures are homomorphic, so each signing key should only be used as part of RSA-FHD.
+1. The signing key should only be used as part of RSA-FHD.
 Key re-use for encryption or as part of other protocols can result in key disclosure.

 2. This module and it's dependencies have not undergone a security audit.
 The 1.0 version will not be released until it does.